sunaku/tork/README.markdown

 See the "FILES" sections in the manual pages of tork programs for details.

 Note that tork *does not* automatically reload changes from your configuration directory.
-You must restart tork accordingly if your configuration changes.
+Consequently, you must restart tork if your configuration changes.

 ## License